-- BC52 The Board considered that AASB 10XX should operate on a 'residual' basis, meaning that entities first apply other applicable Australian Accounting Standards to a transaction before recognising income in accordance with AASB 10XX.
-This approach was exposed in ED 260 and generally accepted. - BC53 To assist readers of AASB 10XX the Board decided to insert common examples of 'related amounts' that could be recognised on the acquisition of an asset.
-These include: - (a) contributions of equity; - (b) revenue or a contract liability arising from a contract with a customer; - (c) a lease liability; - (d) a financial instrument; or - (e) a provision. - BC54 Many respondents to ED 260 expressed support for the inclusion of examples illustrating the interaction of other Australian Accounting Standards with AASB 10XX.
+- BC55 The Board considered that AASB 1058 should operate on a 'residual' basis, meaning that entities first apply other applicable Australian Accounting Standards to a transaction before recognising income in accordance with AASB 1058.
+This approach was exposed in ED 260 and generally accepted. - BC56 To assist readers of AASB 1058 the Board decided to insert common examples of 'related amounts' that could be recognised on the acquisition of an asset.
+These include: - (a) contributions of equity; - (b) revenue or a contract liability arising from a contract with a customer; - (c) a lease liability; - (d) a financial instrument; or - (e) a provision. - BC57 Many respondents to ED 260 expressed support for the inclusion of examples illustrating the interaction of other Australian Accounting Standards with AASB 1058.
 The Board considered constituent feedback seeking further specific examples, and improved articulation of how each example illustrates the principles of the Standard.
 The Board was conscious that illustrative examples cannot consider all situations, and that the particular circumstances of each transaction must be considered to determine the appropriate accounting treatment.
 However, in response to the feedback received, the Board decided to add several further examples to assist users of the Standard to understand the intended operation of the Standard, and to simplify examples proposed in ED 260.

-Recognition and measurement of assets
+Recognition of assets

-- BC55 Consistent with the approach taken in AASB 1004, in ED 260 the Board proposed asset recognition requirements for AASB 10XX that arguably overrode the recognition criteria of other Australian Accounting Standards.
+- BC58 Consistent with the approach taken in AASB 1004, in ED 260 the Board proposed asset recognition requirements for AASB 1058 that arguably overrode the recognition criteria of other Australian Accounting Standards.
 Under those proposals, entities would have recognised an asset and measured it at fair value in accordance with the proposed requirements and then subsequently measured that asset in accordance with its applicable Standard.
-In its redeliberations on ED 260, the Board noted it was not their intent to override the recognition criteria for an asset in other Standards when proposing asset recognition criteria be included in this Standard. - BC56 Having regard to the above, the Board decided not to proceed with the asset recognition requirements it proposed in ED 260 (other than for volunteer services).
+In its redeliberations on ED 260, the Board noted it was not their intent to override the recognition criteria for an asset in other Standards when proposing asset recognition criteria be included in this Standard. - BC59 Having regard to the above, the Board decided not to proceed with the asset recognition requirements it proposed in ED 260 (other than for volunteer services).
 Accordingly, this Standard does not specify asset recognition criteria or the guidance on control that had been proposed in ED 260.
-Instead, the Board decided to clarify consequential amendments to other Standards that specify the initial measurement requirements for transactions within the scope of AASB 10XX and to direct that this Standard applies to assets recognised in accordance with other Australian Accounting Standards, where that asset had been acquired for consideration that is significantly less than fair value principally to enable the entity to further its objectives. - BC57 For similar reasons, the Board decided not to specify measurement requirements in respect of an asset (other than for volunteer services) in AASB 10XX, but within the specific other Australian Accounting Standard.
-Accordingly, the Board decided not to finalise proposed guidance on the measurement of taxation income (and other non-contractual receivables arising from statutory requirements) in AASB 10XX, but as an amendment to AASB 9, made via AASB 2016-X.
+Instead, the Board decided to clarify consequential amendments to other Standards that specify the initial measurement requirements for transactions within the scope of AASB 1058 and to direct that this Standard applies to assets recognised in accordance with other Australian Accounting Standards, where that asset had been acquired for consideration that is significantly less than fair value principally to enable the entity to further its objectives.